SOAP - Fault Element

-The SOAP fault mechanism returns specific information about the error, including a predefined code, a description, the address of the SOAP processor that generated
+The SOAP fault mechanism returns specific information about the error, including a predefined code, a description, and the address of the SOAP processor that generated the fault.

-Fault element is an optional part of SOAP Message
+- Fault is an optional part of a SOAP message.

-For the HTTP binding, a successful response is linked to the 200 to 299 range of status codes;
+- For HTTP binding, a successful response is linked to the 200 to 299 range of status codes.

-The SOAP Fault element has the following sub elements:
+The SOAP Fault has the following sub elements −

 SOAP Fault Codes

-The faultCode values defined below must be used in the faultcode element when describing faults
+The faultCode values defined below must be used in the faultcode element while describing faults.

 SOAP Fault Example